palewire/first-python-notebook/docs/prerequisites/index.rst

 A command-line interface
 ------------------------

-A `command-line interface <https://en.wikipedia.org/wiki/Command-line_interface>`_ to interact with your computer is required.

 Whether you know about it or not, there should be a way to open a window and directly issue commands to your operating system.
 Different operating systems give this tool slightly different names, but they all have some form of it.

 On Windows this is called the "command prompt."
 On MacOS it is called the "terminal."

-On Windows 10, we recommend install the `Windows Subsystem for Linux <https://docs.microsoft.com/en-us/windows/wsl/install-win10>`_ and selecting the Ubuntu distribution from the Windows Store.
-This will give you access to generic open-source terminal without all the complications and quirks sintroduced by the Windows operating system.
+On Windows 10, we recommend you install the `Windows Subsystem for Linux <https://docs.microsoft.com/en-us/windows/wsl/install-win10>`_ and select the Ubuntu distribution from the Windows Store.
+This will give you access to a generic open-source terminal without all the complications and quirks introduced by Windows.
 On MacOS, the standard terminal app will work fine.

 Python 3.5 or higher
 --------------------